shogun-toolbox/shogun/doc/cookbook/source/examples/regression/linear_ridge_regression.rst

 :math:`\bar{\mathbf{x}}=\frac{1}{N}\sum_{i=1}^{N}{\bf x}_{i}` can also be included, which effectively centers the :math:`X` before computing the solution.

-For the special case when :math:`\tau = 0`, a wrapper class :sgclass:`CLeastSquaresRegression` is available.
+For the special case when :math:`\tau = 0`, a wrapper class :sgclass:`LeastSquaresRegression` is available.

 -------
 Example
 -------

 Imagine we have files with training and test data.
-We create `CDenseFeatures` (here 64 bit floats aka RealFeatures) and :sgclass:`CRegressionLabels` as
+We create `DenseFeatures` (here 64 bit floats aka RealFeatures) and :sgclass:`RegressionLabels` as

 .. sgexample:: linear_ridge_regression.sg:create_features